 Instructions on Washing Your Iron Cast Cooking Ware After Use

 - After using your cast iron grill pan, wash it off with warm water.
 If you need to take off something, you may use a soft cloth to remove it.

 - Do not use dishwashing soap or rough materials to scrub off dirt from your cookware as it will damage the seasoning.

-- In case you really need to soap or scrub your cookware, season it again afterwards.
+- In case you need to soap or scrub your cookware, season it again afterward.

 - After cleaning your cookware, dry it completely dry before packing it away.